maniospas/pygrank/docs/userguide/preprocessing.md

 ## Cross-origin resources

-Preprocessing admits a *cors* argument that toggles an optimization for huge speedups when constantly switching between backends at the cost of additional memory and badly-defined behavior.
+Preprocessing admits a `cors` argument that toggles huge speedups when constantly switching between backends at the cost of additional memory and unexpected behavior when the following guidelines are not met.
-Default is False, which saves a lot of memory.
-However, the maximum used memory when using *cors* remains the same when processing one graph and switching between up to two backends out of which one is "numpy".
+Default is `cors=False`, which saves a lot of memory, though the maximum used memory when the optimization of `cors=True` are enabled remains the same when two conditions are met:

+1. Only one graph is processed.
+2. There is switching only between up to two backends, out of which one is `"numpy"`.

 !!! warning
-    Enabling cors will not run certain parts of preprocessing, because it performs immediate backend switching with cached versions of the adjacency matrix.
+    Enabling cors will not run certain parts of preprocessing, because it performs immediate backend
+    switching with cached versions of the adjacency matrix.
 There is no error checking involved.
 For this reason:

     - Remember that the only preprocessor that will actually run computations is the first one that runs.
-If you are unsure, either set the same arguments or generate the preprocessor first and share it between all algorithms.
+If you are unsure, either set the same preprocessor arguments to all algorithms, or generate the preprocessor first and share it between all algorithms.
     - Make sure that `cors=True` holds for every preprocessor and graph filter that will use